oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [A PUBLISH packet MUST NOT contain a Packet Identifier if its QoS value is set to]{.mark} -1.

-[Each time a Client sends a new SUBSCRIBE, UNSUBSCRIBE,or PUBLISH (where QoS \> 0 and it is not OUT OF BAND) MQTT Control Packet it MUST assign it a non-zero Packet Identifier that is currently unused]{.mark}.
+[Each time a Client sends a new SUBSCRIBE, UNSUBSCRIBE,or PUBLISH (where QoS \> 0 and it is not WITHOUT SESSION) MQTT Control Packet it MUST assign it a non-zero Packet Identifier that is currently unused]{.mark}.

 [Each time a Gateway sends a new PUBLISH (with QoS \> 0) MQTT-SN Control Packet it MUST assign it a non zero Packet Identifier that is currently unused]{.mark}.